← The journal Vertical M&A Guides February 19, 2026

 Several powerful forces are accelerating consolidation in ESG and GRC software:

-Regulatory expansion: While the CSRD's scope was narrowed by the December 2025 Omnibus I package, it still brings thousands of large companies into mandatory ESG reporting.
-Similar mandates are emerging in the UK, Australia, Singapore, Japan, and other jurisdictions.
-Each new regulation creates demand for software that can handle the complexity of multi-framework reporting.
+Regulatory expansion: While CSRD's scope was narrowed through the Omnibus I process, it still brings large companies into mandatory sustainability reporting and creates downstream pressure on suppliers.
+Other jurisdictions continue to develop climate, sustainability, and governance reporting frameworks.
+Each new or revised rule creates demand for software that can handle multi-framework reporting.

 Buyer fatigue with point solutions: Enterprise CIOs are increasingly resistant to managing dozens of separate compliance tools.
-This creates demand for integrated platforms and drives acquirers to assemble comprehensive offerings through M&A.
+This creates demand for integrated platforms and drives acquirers to assemble broader offerings through M&A.

-Data as competitive advantage: The most valuable ESG software companies are those with proprietary data assets: emissions factors databases, supply chain risk maps, life cycle assessment libraries.
-Acquirers recognise that these data moats are extremely difficult to replicate organically.
+Data as competitive advantage: ESG software companies with proprietary data assets, emissions factors, supply chain risk maps, or life cycle assessment libraries can be more defensible than workflow-only tools.

-Supply chain due diligence mandates: Beyond direct reporting obligations, companies are increasingly required to assess and disclose ESG risks in their supply chains.
-The EU's Corporate Sustainability Due Diligence Directive (CSDDD) and similar frameworks in other jurisdictions are creating demand for supply chain mapping, risk assessment, and monitoring software.
-This represents a significant adjacent market for ESG software vendors and an additional driver of acquisition activity.
+Supply chain due diligence mandates: Beyond direct reporting obligations, companies are increasingly required to assess and disclose risks in their supply chains.
+The EU's Corporate Sustainability Due Diligence Directive (CSDDD) and related frameworks create demand for supply chain mapping, risk assessment, and monitoring software.

 What This Means for Founders